Lymph Massage After Lipo/BBL/Cavitation

 Q: It has been over a month since I had my procedure.
 Is it too late to begin MLD?

 A: No. The healing process after these types of procedure is several months.
 If it has been over a month since your procedure you can still get the smoothing benefits of MLD.
 If it has been over 6 months since your procedure and you are still feeling lumps and hardness you should contact your doctor to make sure you have not developed fibrosis or a seroma.
-It may be appropriate for your therapist to add cupping or therapeutic ultrasound to enhance healing of deeper tissues.
+It may be appropriate for your therapist to add vacuum cupping or wood therapy to enhance healing of deeper tissues.
 This is especially true if fibrosis or scar tissue is present within the viscera or abdominal space.
 Ask your therapist for details or suggestions during your visit!

 Q: Do I need a prescription for Manual Lymphatic Drainage?